Complex Chern-Simons and Gribov: Complex N= 1, BLG-ABJM model and the Gribov ambiguity

 and the complex conjugate

 The combination

-is gauge invariant, real and the bilinear sector is exactly the same as presented in (\ref{eq:actionABJM}), also is holomorphic.
+is gauge invariant, real and the bilinear sector is exactly the same as presented in (\ref{eq:actionABJM}), and also has holomorphic independent sectors.

-It is clear that we can not be able to generate the complex pole structure without the introduction of a scale, also is important to remember that in a BLG model there are matter fields in the bifundamental representation.
-In these way and taking into account that it is interesting to construct the matter sector in terms of complex fields and use a symmetry breaking mechanism in order to obtain a mass for the complex gauge fields.
-So let us suppose two scalar complex fields, in the adjoint representation, $\varphi^{a}$ and $\varphi^{a\dagger}$ that transforms according:
+If we compute the propagators for gauge fields from the action (\ref{eq:actionABJM-complex}) we don't have the complex poles \textit{i-particles} structure.
+We propose an alternative to the Gribov mechanism, which involves the introduction of a scale.
+It is important to remember that in the BLG model there are matter fields in the bifundamental representation.
+In these way, it is interesting to construct the matter sector in terms of complex fields and use a symmetry breaking mechanism in order to obtain a mass for the complex gauge fields \cite{Mukhi2008,Mauri2008,Mukhi2011}.
+An appropriated symmetry breaking mechanism can provide the \textit{i-particles} structure \cite{Guimaraes2016,Capri2013,Vilar2011}.
+So let us consider two complex scalar fields, in the adjoint representation, $\varphi^{a}$ and $\varphi^{a\dagger}$ that transforms according

 and the two complex covariant derivatives

 that transforms as